Thomas Young (scientist): Wave theory of light

-In Young's own judgment, of his many achievements the most important was to establish the wave theory of light.
+In Young's own judgment, of his many achievements the most important was to establish the wave theory of light set out by Christiaan Huygens in his Treatise on Light (1690).
 To do so, he had to overcome the century-old view, expressed in the venerable Newton's Opticks, that light is a particle.
-Nevertheless, in the early 19th century Young put forth a number of theoretical reasons supporting the wave theory of light, and he developed two enduring demonstrations to support this viewpoint.
+In the early 19th century Young put forth a number of theoretical reasons supporting the wave theory of light, and he developed two enduring demonstrations to support this viewpoint.
 With the ripple tank he demonstrated the idea of interference in the context of water waves.
-With Young's interference experiment, the predecessor of the double-slit experiment, he demonstrated interference in the context of light as a wave.
+With additional experiments, including the predecessor of the double-slit experiment, he demonstrated interference in the context of light as a wave.

 Young, speaking on 24 November 1803, to the Royal Society of London, began his now-classic description of the historic experiment:

 In his subsequent paper, titled Experiments and Calculations Relative to Physical Optics (1804), Young describes an experiment in which he placed a card measuring approximately 0.85 mm in a beam of light from a single opening in a window and observed the fringes of colour in the shadow and to the sides of the card.
 He observed that placing another card in front or behind the narrow strip so as to prevent the light beam from striking one of its edges caused the fringes to disappear.
 This supported the contention that light is composed of waves.

 Young performed and analysed a number of experiments, including interference of light from reflection off nearby pairs of micrometre grooves, from reflection off thin films of soap and oil, and from Newton's rings.
 He also performed two important diffraction experiments using fibres and long narrow strips.
 In his Course of Lectures on Natural Philosophy and the Mechanical Arts (1807) he gives Grimaldi credit for first observing the fringes in the shadow of an object placed in a beam of light.
 Within ten years, much of Young's work was reproduced and then extended by Augustin-Jean Fresnel.